Robots to Explore the Moon: Russian Scientists Propose Concept for Lunar Research

 The next step is to send medium-class research robots weighing about 300 kilograms.
 They will focus on exploring lunar water ice, which could be a key resource for future lunar bases.
 The device will be equipped with drilling rigs for analyzing volatile components.

 The third stage involves sending small geophysical robots equipped with instruments and ground-penetrating radars.
-Their task is to study the upper layers of the Moon and find safe sites for building infrastructure, placing equipment, and setting up a residential base.
+Their task is to study the upper layers of the Moon and search for safe sites for building infrastructure, placing equipment, and arranging a residential base.

 This approach will reduce the risks and costs associated with manned missions.